 Ronseal Chalky Furniture Paint

-Our Chalky Furniture Paint gives your furniture, doors & cupboards a chalky flat matt finish.
-And it keeps them protected against knocks and scuffs.
-Unlike other Chalk Paints you don't need to put wax over it for protection.
+Our Chalk Paint gives your furniture, doors & cupboards a chalky flat matt finish, and it keeps them protected against knocks and scuffs.
+Unlike other Chalk Paints you don't need to put wax or lacquer over it for protection.

 - No primer needed